A-M-D-R-3-W/llmFunctionDecorator/README.md

   enabled=False
   ```

-- `required` (Optional, `list` of `str`): A list of parameter names that are required for the function to operate.
+- `required` (Optional, `list`): A list of parameter names that are required for the function to operate.
 This is useful for specifying which parameters cannot be omitted when calling the function.
   ```python
   required=["location", "unit"]
   ```